fredyGabriel/crackseg/docs/tutorials/gui/03_extending_project.md

 ## Step 2: Register the Component

-The key to making your component available to the system is the `@register_loss` decorator, which we imported from `src.training.losses.registry`.
+The key to making your component available to the system is the `@register_loss` decorator, which we imported from `crackseg.training.losses.registry`.

 ```python
 @register_loss("smooth_l1")